Help Center

 • Data type — a dropdown menu that allows specifying what kind of data is entered into the Value text area:

 • Chars (alphabetical comparison) – alphabetical data.
-Letters are compared according to the alphabetical order.
+Letters are compared according to alphabetical order.
 In it, every letter has its sequence number (“b” has priority over “a,” for example);

 • Numeric – whole numbers only;